-June Chen (JC) has started her own boutique called Juneoesque, which sells plus sized clothing, and she often models for her own line.
-Priscilla Boh (PB) is a make up artist under her company Pristique Make Up, a model and she is also representing Singapore in Miss Top of the World Plus Size 2017.
+June Chen (JC) has started her own boutique called Junoesque, which sells plus sized clothing, and she often models for her own line.
+Priscilla Boh (PB) is a make up artist under her company Pristique Make Up, a model and she is also representing Singapore in Miss Top of the World International 2017.

 Q: You’re all amazing and accomplished!
 How does it feel to have gotten this far and be the influence that you are?

 FT: I first stepped into the limelight hoping that my personal stories and tribulations as a Plus Sized Asian female can empower other ladies to be more confident!
 I feel honoured and grateful to all those that have supported and voted for me.
 It has made my reason for going forward on this journey even more meaningful.

 CL: I feel accomplished and proud of myself!

 JC: There is a sense of feeling at ease with myself.
 I will say in general, plus sized folks may have to go a longer journey to achieve a feeling of being at ease with ourselves.

 Of course, it definitely feels good when people (both plus sized or regular sized folks) offer compliments on my fashion sense.
 There is also a sense of accomplishment when I’m able to encourage fellow plus sized folks to dress up and guide them on how they can match certain outfits for a different look, some of which they never realised they could try and would actually like.
 Some who are plus sized tend to be a little more conservative on how they dress until they try and realise that they can carry off certain looks too.